JasonFan00/DocsProject/README.md

 4. When a change is made to the content repository (content repo stores the file structure/folders/.md files that make up the content of the site), it sends a ping to the web app to update itself.
 5. The important bit for the front-end is "core", aka the section of the home page that is dynamically generated based on the content.
 It is a thymeleaf fragment, so can easily be plugged into other web pages/needs!

-Our goal is to make this useful to Brandeis CS!
+Our goal is to make this useful to the Brandeis CS dept!

 Content repo:  https://github.com/JasonFan00/Content